-I’m a Ph.D.
-Candidate in the Department of Linguistics at the University of California, Santa Barbara.
-I’m primarily interested in language documentation and revitalization, and my research focuses on language contact, morphology, phonetics, and linguistic variation.
+I am a Visiting Assistant Professor of Linguistics in the Department of English Language and Literature at San Francisco State University.
+I am primarily interested in language documentation and revitalization, and my research focuses on variation and change, and language contact.
 I take a discourse-functional approach, whereby I view discourse as a locus for the emergence of grammar, and I investigate cognitive, social, and diachronic explanations for linguistic structure.
 I work mainly with speakers of Navajo, or Diné bizaad, a Southern Dene/Athabaskan language spoken in the American Southwest.
 In my current projects, I seek to understand the ways in which speakers adapt and maintain their Diné language at a time of significant sociolinguistic change.
 I completed my dissertation in Linguistics at the University of California, Santa Barbara in May 2019.

-Before graduate school, I taught middle school for four years, and I remain interested in how linguistics and education can be combined.
-Through the Skills program at UCSB, I taught a semester of linguistics at San Marcos High School, as well as at the Chumash Learning Center in Santa Ynez.
-I’m also a member of the Navajo Language Academy, a collaborative organization comprised of linguists, Navajo language teachers, and language activists.
-I’ve had the pleasure of participating in the past three summer NLA workshops and I look forward to many more.
+Before graduate school, I taught middle school, and I remain interested in how linguistics can be applied in an educational context.
+Through the Skills program at UCSB, I taught linguistics at San Marcos High School, as well as at the Chumash Learning Center in Santa Ynez.
+I am also a member of the Navajo Language Academy, a collaborative organization comprised of linguists, Navajo language teachers, and language activists.

 An East Coast transplant to California, I graduated from Dartmouth College in 2009 with a double major in Linguistics and Russian.
 Outside of linguistics, I like to run, hike, cook, and spend as much time as possible outside.

 Winner of Best Student Abstract for NWAV 47, October 2018

 Dissertation Completed, May 2019